sait-wbdv/fall-2021/src/courses/cpnt200/day03.md

   ```
 - There are a few options to configure your image defaults [Check out modules options here](https://image.nuxtjs.org/api/options/)

+---
+## JAMStack Deployment
+Using Netlify CMS and Nuxt, it is really easy to get a JAMstack site deployed quickly
 ### Nuxt Content
 - [nuxt/content module](https://content.nuxtjs.org/)

 ---

 ## Lab Time